mixkorshun/celery-beatx/docs/index.rst

 Features:
  * stores schedule in different storages (currently support: redis, memcached)
- * allows to correctly run several instances of celerybeat simultaneously
+ * allows to correctly run several instances of celery-beat simultaneously

 How it works
 ------------

 Celery is highly scalable distributed task queue.
-But beat cannot be scaled to different nodes, because:
+But celery-beat cannot be scaled to different nodes, because:
  * it stores schedule at local filesystem and doesn't allow syncing it
  * if several instances of beat run simultaneously, each instance will queue each task

 Celery-BeatX solves both problems:
  * allows you to store schedule in different storages
- * adds lock, so only single instance of beat will be active at a time
+ * adds lock, so only single instance of celery-beat will be active at a time

 Example
 ~~~~~~~

-Consider for example system with 3 nodes with beat.
+Consider for example system with 3 nodes with celery-beat.

 .. image:: _static/states/state1.png
    :width: 256px